CDC recommends celebrating Thanksgiving with only those in the same house

 While hugging guests is typical of holiday gatherings, American Medical Response says to avoid shaking hands or hugging with others at your gatherings.

 “This year’s a little different so it’s just going to be me at the house.
 Not going to venture out.
 I got family all over the United States so there’s going to be a lot of phone calls.”
-Pat Dawson, CT resident
+Pat Dawson, a Connecticut resident.

 Springfield’s Health and Human Services Department and AMR suggest gathering virtually with people from different households instead of inviting them to your home.

-Remember the current gatherings order from the governor limits indoor gatherings at private residences to no more than 10 people and no more than 25 for outside.
+Remember, the current gathering order from the governor limits indoor gatherings at private residences to no more than 10 people and no more than 25 for outside.